hubblec4/mpvMatroska/README.md

 It is also possible to use mpvMatroska as a single script, in which case the required modules must be available in mpv `~~/script-modules/` folder.

+### uosc

+mpvMatroska uses the GUI from [uosc](https://github.com/tomasklaen/uosc) to display lists and buttons. mpvMatroska still works without uosc, but then you don't have any selection lists.

 #### Test version

-For the moment, a [test version](https://gleitz.info/index.php?attachment/100236-mpvmatroska-zip/) can be downloaded here.
+For the moment, a [test version](https://gleitz.info/index.php?attachment/100237-mpvmatroska-zip/) can be downloaded here.

 ## working Matroska features